 (6 min read)

-In this post, I intend to prove what some consider obvious, and what others consider preposterous: that pursuing statistical significance in a business test is the wrong approach, unless a luxurious surplus of time, data, or resources are available.
+In this post, I intend to prove what some consider obvious, and what others consider preposterous: Pursuing statistical significance in a business test is the wrong approach (except in cases with a luxurious surplus of time, data, and resources).

 While there's other critical factors to business experimentation—like rooting out biased user behaviors, or heightening quality of new ideas—correcting this common misuse of statistical significance will expedite what's really desired: real improvement.